bbobkins/r4850g2_arduino/README.md

   ## Goals:
     - Generator friendly with slow current ramp up & ramp down!!
-    - Allows generators to remain on ECO mode and prevents bogdown and over current trips
+    - Allows generators to remain on ECO mode and prevents bog-down and over current trips
     - Still works well with grid power
-    - Removed stuipd click encoder and menu libraries freeing up much memory!!
+    - Removed stupid click encoder and menu libraries freeing up much memory!!
     - Settings are saved in EEprom memory and persist
     - if nano reboots code allows for then r4850g2 to simply continue on
     - CAN side of things mostly unchanged
-    - Simplified implimentation and use
+    - Simplified implementation and use

   ## Todo:
-    - Add generator cooldown mode
-    - Add parameter for how agressive the ramp up/down should be
+    - bug fixes and polish

   ## Requirements:
    - this has been tested with an Arduino Nano Only